godzie44/BugStalker/extension/README.md

 ## Procuring the `bs` binary

 The extension requires the `bs` binary.
 This binary is not packaged with the VS Code extension.
-See the [installation](https://godzie44.github.io/BugStalker/docs/installation) page to install the binary.
+See the [installation](https://godzie44.github.io/BugStalker/docs/installation) page to install the binary (`cargo install bugstalker` is a simplest way).

 ## Features